-Assistant Professor Emilie Gray email
+Associate Professor Emilie Gray email

 An introduction to the biology of invertebrate and vertebrate animals.
 Evolution and functional architecture of animal body plans, patterns of structure and function, survival strategies, principles of animal ecology and evolution, and phylogeny of animal groups examined through lab, discussion, and investigative activities.

 - Animal architecture and structure